-The most desirable arrangement for a conduit entrance results when the conduit run is located on the side of the street opposite the central office building.
+The most desirable arrangement for a conduit entrance results when the conduit run is located on the side of the street opposite the telecommunications/central office/central control building.
 Under this condition, the conduits from both directions may be turned into the front wall of the cable vault with large (15 m and larger) radius curves or sweeps.